amperity/amperity-docs/shared/terms.rst

 .. term-trivial-duplicate-start

 A trivial duplicate is a set of nearly-identical records that share enough matching PII to clearly identify a single unique individual.
 Trivial duplicates are identified by Stitch early in the identity resolution process.
-Only one of these records is passed downstream for additional Stitch processing; the other records -- the trivial duplicates -- are not.
+Only one of these records is passed downstream for additional Stitch processing; the other records---the trivial duplicates---are not.

 .. term-trivial-duplicate-end